lilyhill/haliene/README.md

 1. in erosion.py, we first cleared all the living ones and it leaves black holes for living ones.
 We tried filling it up with inpaint but result is still a blur. (without_living.jpg)

+## REAL TODOs

+1. We are currently creating a lot of image objects and we don't need them.
+Ideally, there should only be one original image and other image that just changes state and when it changes state it modifies its own frame.
+We should do it.

+I did it but left a very bad code behind.
+Please fix it. description is there in main.py

+Also should I create new object for image or should I change and return it?